Imports and Exports

 Summarized translations and email and phone support

-If you are drowning in paperwork and don’t know which of it applies to your business, contact me for a quick summary and general information on your foreign-language documents.
+If you are drowning in paperwork and don’t know which of it applies to your business, contact me for a quick summary.
+I can provide you with general information on your foreign-language documents.
 That way, you can make a more targeted decisions on which ones to have fully translated.

 Sometimes it’s easier to sort out queries or problems with a quick email or phone call.
-If your import export problem is turning your hair grey overnight, contact me and I’ll help you to sort out your questions quickly and directly with the other party.
+If your import export problem is turning your hair grey overnight, contact me.
+I can help you to sort out your questions quickly and directly with the other party.